Table of Contents

 Essential Elements of a Disaster Recovery Plan

-An effective disaster recovery plan addresses an organization's unique assets, infrastructure, and vulnerabilities.
-While every organization should have a customized plan specific to its needs, several fundamental elements should be considered as part of any disaster recovery plan.
+An effective disaster recovery plan addresses an organisation's unique assets, infrastructure, and vulnerabilities.
+While every organisation should have a customised plan specific to its needs, several fundamental elements should be considered as part of any disaster recovery plan.

-- Risk Assessment: Teams should thoroughly evaluate all possible threats and weaknesses in the organization's IT infrastructure and target areas of interest that are especially susceptible to cyber attacks.
+- Risk Assessment: Teams should thoroughly evaluate all possible threats and weaknesses in the organisation's IT infrastructure and target areas of interest that are especially susceptible to cyber attacks.

-- Business Continuity: Determine the procedures and resources that will be utilized to maintain critical business operations in the event of a disaster.
+- Business Continuity: Determine the procedures and resources that will be utilised to maintain critical business operations in the event of a disaster.

 - Data Archiving, Backups, and Recovery: Document and implement the maintenance processes for regularly backing up critical data and systems, including plans to restore these assets if compromised due to a disaster or attack.